 Copper pipe corrosion from ground conditions

 Buried copper water lines can also corrode due to ground conditions, such as highly acidic or alkaline ground.
-One may think that all ground is relatively the same, but it is frequently not.
+One may think that all types of ground are relatively the same, but they frequently are not.
 One example of an extreme ground condition is when ash is encountered.
-Ash is the residual product when items, such as garbage, are burned at an incinerator plant.
-The resulting ash is extremely acidic.
-Unfortunately, ash has been used as ground fill in a number of areas.

 There are also instances where ground conditions have been fouled by commercial activities over a period of many years, perhaps due to a lack of regulation or enforcement.